lydiaPenglish/STRIPS2veg/README.md

 #> # ... with 114 more rows
 ```

-Lastly, we can make a graph of total pi of different functional groups
+Lastly, we can make a graph of the p<sub>i</sub> of different functional
-by sites to get an idea of the variation that exists across different
+groups by sites to get an idea how sites vary in their cover of
-sites in this study.
-In order to beautify this plot we will need to go
+different vegetation groups (i.e. target and non-target).
+In order to
-through a few extra steps…
+beautify this plot we will need to go through a few extra steps…

 ``` r
 # ordering sites by relative cover of prairie grasses instead of alphabetically